TestJavaDev/java-resources/docs/4_algorithms/15_Cyclic Sort.md

 {% endhighlight %}

-Time complexity#
+## Time complexity
-The time complexity of the above algorithm is O(n)O(n).
+The time complexity of the above algorithm is O(n).

-Space complexity#
+## Space complexity
-The algorithm runs in constant space O(1)O(1) but modifies the input array.
+The algorithm runs in constant space O(1) but modifies the input array.

-Similar Problems#
+## Similar Problems
-Problem 1: Can we solve the above problem in O(1)O(1) space and without modifying the input array?
+Problem 1: Can we solve the above problem in O(1) space and without modifying the input array?

 Solution: While doing the cyclic sort, we realized that the array will have a cycle due to the duplicate number and that the start of the cycle will always point to the duplicate number.
 This means that we can use the fast & the slow pointer method to find the duplicate number or the start of the cycle similar to Start of LinkedList Cycle.